 2 – On the search results page, click the “JS” button.

-3 – Watch as the Jungle Scout Chrome Extension organizes the data.
+3 – Watch as Jungle Scout organizes the data.

 And it’s that simple!
 Now you have a ton of data at your finger tips.
 Additionally, you can track your favorite products with the Jungle Scout Web App by simply clicking the + sign to the left of the product listing.

-In addition to the Chrome Extension, Jungle Scout also has a Web App that offers completely different functionality than the Chrome Extension.
+In addition to the Chrome extension, Jungle Scout also has web app features that offer completely different functionality than the Chrome extension.

-While the Chrome Extension works within Amazon’s actual search pages to identify products you’re already aware of or stumbled upon, the Web App you tools that helps you actually find those product ideas.
+While the extension works within Amazon’s actual search pages to identify products you’re already aware of or stumbled upon, the Web App you tools that helps you actually find those product ideas.

 This graphic below helps you understand how both apps help with the product research process and how they work together.